Environment Knock Out!

 It’s hard to stay focused on your goals when you’re constantly getting knocked down… or knocked out.

-What’s worse is when the people throwing the hardest punches are the people closest to you.
+What’s worse is when the people throwing the hardest punches are the people closest to you… the people in your immediate environment.

 You’ve let your guard down, shared your dreams, talked about your frustrations…